'The Idol' gets a dismal rating on Rotten Tomatoes ahead of its TV premiere

-HBO’s much-talked-about show, The Idol, has failed to impress critics after premiering at the Cannes Film Festival 2023.
+HBO’s much-talked-about show, The Idol, has failed to impress critics after being premiered at the Cannes Film Festival 2023.
 The Idol, starring The Weeknd aka Abel Tesfaye and Johnny Depp’s daughter Lily-Rose Depp in lead roles, has garnered a Rotten Tomatoes rating of only 27 per cent as of now.

 In spite of bigwigs like The Weeknd and the creator of Euphoria (2019), Sam Levinson, being associated with it, the first two episodes that were shown at the event could not spread the magic that was expected.